gfcrbg/Cookbook/Scorecard Features/README.md

 On button click, allows the user to expand or collapse an embed.

 ### Scroll Into View
+On button click, allows the user to scroll (or jump) to a designated point on the scorecard.

 ### Shop Report Dates Matcher
+On button click, allows the user to determine if the month of report date and shop date match.

 ### Week Number Calculator
+Calculates the week number.